Explore more calculators

 How This Lot Size Calculator Works

-This calculator helps you determine the correct position size based on your account balance, risk percentage, and stop-loss distance.
+This calculator helps you determine the correct position size based on your account balance, risk percentage, stop-loss distance, and pip value.

-The goal is simple: control how much money you risk, regardless of trade setup.
+The goal is simple: control how much money you risk, regardless of the trade setup.

 Why Lot Size Matters More Than Entry